Joachim Schmillen

-Joachim Christoph Schmillen (born December 6, 1962 in Prüm, Germany) is a German diplomat and has been the current German Ambassador to Peru since September 2011.
+Joachim Christoph Schmillen (born December 6, 1962, in Prüm, Germany) is a German diplomat and has been the current German Ambassador to Panama since 2023.

 Career

 In 1983 Schmillen joined the German military as an officer candidate.
 From 1984 to 1988 he studied education and psychology (Diplom) at Bundeswehr University Munich.
 After finishing his studies Schmillen left the military and used to work for the members of the German Bundestag Alfred Mechtersheiner and later Vera Lengsfeld.